About

 (Formerly known as 김나유/ Nayu Kim/ Nuka Nayu/ knuka knayu)

-My practice unfolds as a dialogue between research processes and the creation of fictional canon—a compendium as an embodied archaeology of the imaginary.
-Through speculative and interdisciplinary methodologies, I explore the inscription of cultural memory, treating fiction as both an epistemological tool and an ontological medium.
-Phantom sense—the perception of what is absent yet deeply felt—shapes my inquiry into myth, ritual, and embodiment, working at the intersection of speculative realism, hauntology, Japanese philosophy, East Asian embodiment practices, and animistic technologies.
+My practice unfolds as a dialogue between research processes and the creation of fictional canon, a compendium conceived as an embodied archaeology of the imaginary.
+Working across performance, choreography, costume, textile sculpture, drawing, writing, digital world-building, and moving image, I explore myth, cultural memory, and speculative narrative through phantom sense: the perception of what is absent yet deeply felt.

 CV